How LinkedIn Can Help MBA Applicants

-We’ve talked about cleaning up your online presence before, and today we’re sharing a few specific tips you can use to enhance your LinkedIn profile to further support your MBA candidacy.
-Having a LinkedIn profile that shows your unique personality and presents your professional/life experiences in a compelling way can help sway an on-the-fence adcomm member in your favor.
+We’ve talked about the importance of cleaning up your online presence in the past.
+Today, we’re sharing a few specific tips you can use to enhance your LinkedIn profile to support your MBA candidacy further.
+Having a LinkedIn profile that shows your unique personality and presents your professional/life experiences compellingly can help sway an on-the-fence adcomm member in your favor.

-Tip 1.
-Use LinkedIn to differentiate yourself.
-Your profile should highlight your leadership, noteworthy accomplishments, as well as present a full picture of your interests, passions and career goals that complements what’s already in your application or provides even more insight to the reader.
-An MBA interviewer may look over your profile to get a better sense of your personality before the meeting, so this is the place to start the process of winning over your audience.
+Your profile should highlight your leadership and accomplishments, plus present a complete picture of your interests, passions, and career goals.
+All that will complement what’s already in your application and provide more insight to the reader.
+Also, an MBA interviewer may look over your profile to get a better sense of your personality before the meeting.
+So, this is the place to start winning over your audience.

-Managing a staff is interesting, but the fact that you managed a staff of over 30 employees and improved profitability by 25%, is something a reader can understand.
-By giving the reader a number, you give them the chance to see just what kind of leader you were, and will be.
+Managing a staff is interesting.
+But the fact that you supervised 30 employees and improved profitability by 25% is something anyone can understand.
+By giving the reader a number, you allow them to see just what kind of leader you were—and will be.

-If the person reviewing your application spots inconsistencies compared to the data form, you’re inviting additional scrutiny and potentially raising a red flag that puts other aspects of your application under the microscope.
+If the person reviewing your application spots inconsistencies compared to the data form, you invite additional scrutiny.
+That could potentially raise a red flag that puts other aspects of your application under the microscope.

-LinkedIn is an incredible tool for MBA applicants, and a smart way to bolster your candidacy while providing a fuller, multi-dimensional view of yourself to the admissions committee as well as future recruiters.
+LinkedIn can help MBA applicants in numerous ways.
+You can bolster your candidacy while providing a multi-dimensional view of yourself to the admissions committee and future recruiters.
 Isn’t it time you revisited your profile to make sure it’s MBA-ready?